takaomizuno0032/takaomizuno0032/README.md

     -   Building Software with Blockchain technology

--   🇦🇺 Master of IT student at The University of Queensland
+-   📓 Researching LLMs and cyber security

-    -   Reasearching LLM and cyber security
+    -   Deanonymization bitcoin transactions used ransomware payments by Llama2

 -   ❤️‍🔥 Love TypeScript